christiangda/ansible-role-amazon-cloudwatch-agent/README.md

 * Provide a default agent configuration file (a minimal configuration, does not recommended)
 * Rotate CloudWatch Agent Log file
 * **Allow you to load you own [JSON file](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-Configuration-File-Details.html) or YAML file or INLINE configuration for agent, metrics and logs sections***
-* Allow you custom configuration of AWS CLI profile, I recommend to use [christiangda.awscli_configure](https://galaxy.ansible.com/christiangda/awscli_configure)
-* ~~Allow you to load you own configuration from Parameter store (ssm)~~

-## Version Notes

-* Since version 1.2.X this role doesn't create aws cli profile anymore, now you need to put it by your self or use the role [christiangda.awscli_configure](https://galaxy.ansible.com/christiangda/awscli_configure)

 ## Requirements